 Positive Self-Management Program

-The Positive Self-Management Program can help improve your quality of life.
-The sessions are highly interactive, where mutual support and success will build your confidence in your ability to manage your own health and maintain an active and fulfilling life.
-As well as addressing other challenges such as depression, loneliness, isolation and stigma.
+The Positive Self-Management program can help improve your quality of life.
+The sessions are highly interactive, where mutual support and success will build confidence in your ability to manage your own health and maintain an active and fulfilling life.
+This program will also help develop strategies to manage depression, loneliness, isolation and stigma.
 By participating in this program, you will gain valuable knowledge and skills to manage your HIV and your general health.
 The program is facilitated by trained peers.

-• Connect with others and breakdown that isolation.
+- Connect with others and break down isolation

-• How to best integrate medication regimens into your daily life so they can be taken consistently.
+- How to best integrate medication regiments into your daily life so they can be taken consistently

 “Great workshop.
 Was good to learn new ideas and feedback from the other participants.”